DimaAbbas/cloudinary-assignment/README.md

 - Enviroment : Visual studio code

 ## Installation and Setup Instructions
-Clone down this repository.
-You will need node and npm installed globally on your machine.

-Installation:

-1.npm install

-2.npm start
+- Clone the repo in your terminal by clicking the _green_ clone or download button at the top right and copyin the url

+- In your terminal, type ```git clone URL```

+  - replace URL with the url you copied
+  - hit enter

+- This will copy all the files from this repo down to your computer

+- In your terminal, cd into the directory you just created

-Setting up the JSON Server:
+- Setting up the JSON Server:

 //Installing React JSON-server